Parimatch IPL 2026 Offer - 1000% bonus up to ₹70,000 | Goal.com India

-The Delhi Capitals will be attempting to do what no team has managed to do so far in IPL 2026 i.e. beat the Punjab Kings.
-DC, who currently sit in fifth place, will be hosting the unbeaten league leaders this Saturday, April 22.
+The Delhi Capitals are running out of time to keep their playoff dreams alive.
+They face a must-win away dad assignment against high-flying Rajasthan Royals on Friday, May 1.

 Parimatch has an exclusive offer for IPL 2026 that makes backing underdogs worthwhile.
 During IPL, new users can claim a 1000% bonus worth up to ₹70,000, plus an additional five gifts when they sign up using the code IPLPARI.
-This presents an excellent opportunity for bettors ahead of this season’s IPL opener, and the fine print of this offer will explain why.
+This presents an excellent opportunity for IPL bettors, and the fine print of this offer will explain why.

-If you are interested in placing bets on this fixture, here are the current odds for the Match Winner market.
+If you are interested in placing bets on the RR vs. DC fixture, here are the current odds for the Match Winner market.

 (All odds courtesy of Parimatch and are subject to change.)